 New York City Schools: High Opt-Outs For Standardized Tests

-Standardized testing has become commonplace in schools across the country, but not everyone is a believer in the use of testing to evaluate school and student performance.
-This year, a number of schools across the country are seeing a higher-than-usual number of students opting out of the test protocol.
+Standardized testing has become commonplace in schools nationwide, but not everyone believes in using testing to evaluate school and student performance.
+This year, several schools nationwide are seeing a higher-than-usual number of students opting out of the test protocol.
 One area that has been hit hard with opt-outs in recent weeks is New York City Public Schools.
-How will the higher number of opt-outs impact students who are choosing not to test and the schools where they are enrolled?
+How will the higher number of opt-outs impact students choosing not to test and the schools where they are enrolled?

 Some Students Say No to Tests

 The Village Voice reports that test weeks this year are seeing fewer student participants in New York City.
-The publication cites reports of opt-outs at 22 schools throughout the boroughs, although the precise number of students opting out at each of the schools is still unknown.
+The publication cites reports of opt-outs at 22 schools throughout the boroughs, although the precise number of students opting out at each school is still unknown.
 It does appear that 33 students at the city’s Earth School have submitted their intentions to opt out of testing, which would comprise a significant percentage of the student body at that small school.

 Parents and students are complaining of excessive stress caused by the standardized tests.
-They are also questioning the use of valuable classroom time and resources to prepare for tests, rather than in quality instruction.
-Teachers are also joining the protest, stating use of standardized tests to evaluate teachers and schools is inappropriate and inaccurate.
+They also question using valuable classroom time and resources to prepare for tests rather than quality instruction.
+Teachers are also protesting, stating that using standardized tests to evaluate teachers and schools is inappropriate and inaccurate.

 The opt-outs in New York follow a decision by teachers at Garfield High School in Seattle, Washington, not to administer the tests to students this year.
 The lead organizer in the Seattle boycott, Jesse Hagopian, flew to New York recently to address the issue of standardized testing with a small crowd at Earth School.
-Hagopian told the parents, students and teachers assembled, “Their whole education reform system – all of it runs on these test scores!
+Hagopian told the parents, students, and teachers assembled, “Their whole education reform system – all of it runs on these test scores!
 We’re denying them the lifeblood of their corporate reforms.
 These tests are not for their kids – these tests are for your kids.”

 Hagopian referred to the fact that Bill Gates, a champion for education reform, attended a private school down the road from Garfield that does not administer standardized state testing.